janis-commerce/api-get/README.md

 All methods are optional

-# Get APIs with parents
+## Get APIs with parents

 If you have for example, a get API for a sub-entity of one specific record, the parent will be automatically be added as a filter.

 For example, the following endpoint: `/api/parent-entity/1/sub-entity/2`, will be a get of the sub-entity, and `parentEntity: '1'` will be set as a filter.

-# ✔️ Path ID validation
+## ✔️ Path ID validation
+Validation for path ID is available.
+By implementing `validateId()` method, you can make sure ID format is correct.
+If received ID is invalid, the API will return a ***400*** error by default and no request will be made to database.

-## Default behavior
+### Default behavior
+1. This validation will only be performed if database driver has `idStruct` getter implemented.
-1. If received ID is invalid, the API will return a ***400*** error.
+2. If received ID is invalid, the API will return a ***400*** error.
-2. Only the main record id will be validated (eg: For `/api/parent-entity/1/sub-entity/2` the ID validation will be applied only to `2`).
+3. Validation applies only to main record ID (eg: For `/api/parent-entity/1/sub-entity/2` the ID validation will be applied only to `2`).

-3. This validation will only be performed if the database driver has `idStruct` getter implemented.
+### Customization

 ❗In case you want to set a different behaviour or validation, you can do it by overriding the `validateId` method.